roxgib/anki-smarter-study-ahead/README.md

 # Smarter Study Ahead
-An add-on for Anki that generates filtered decks for studying ahead
+An add-on for Anki that generates filtered decks for studying ahead.

 ## Introduction
 Studying ahead (i.e. studying cards today that should be due tomorrow or over the next few days) is a useful tool for any serious Anki user, allowing you to balance your study load, make use of extra time or energy you happen to have, or just give yourself a day off without the reviews stacking up.
 Unfortunately, studying ahead is suboptimal because some cards will have intervals that are too short, and studying them early can significantly change the interval.
 This add-on tries to address that problem.